asselstine/solidity-upgrade-patterns/README.md

 }
 ```

 This allows any contract to look up another using a hashed name.
-It also means that contracts can be replaced at runtime by re-registering them.
+It also means that contracts can be replaced at runtime by re-registering them; keeping in mind that the storage shape must only be appended to.

 ## Deployment